Updating the Complex Systems Keyword Diagram Using Collective Feedback and Latest Literature Data: Conclusions

-There are still many limitations in this work.
+There are still many limitations and possible future directions in this work.
 One critical problem is that it still used manually curated keyword associations that would have been heavily influenced by the author's subjective evaluation and filtering.
 It remains an open question how to select scientifically meaningful associations between keywords solely from the literature data without manual curation.
-Another problem is the lack of comparison of the obtained result with results of other similar recent efforts of complex systems topic mapping (e.g., \cite{araasjo,nicholas-project}).
-It would be interesting and useful to integrate the results of all of those related projects to build a meta-level keyword map.
-Finally, exploration of a complex topic network would be extremely difficult on a static visualization and hence it may not carry much pedagogical values.
-It would be much more valuable and useful to have an interactive, dynamic interface by which users can actively explore the relevant keywords, which is currently under development.
+Another major problem is that the two topical axes proposed in this study were simply based on crude interpretation of a network visualization that was made using a specific heuristic network layout algorithm.
+It would be interesting and more convincing to see if similar axes could be extracted more analytically using a more rigorous dimensionality reduction method.
+Furthermore, yet another problem is the lack of comparison of the obtained result with results of other similar recent efforts of complex systems topic mapping (e.g., \cite{araasjo,nicholas-project}).
+It would be interesting and useful to integrate the results of all of those related projects to build a meta-level keyword map, hopefully as a community effort coordinated on a regular basis so that we can track how the relevant topics in complex systems change over time.
+Finally, exploration of a complex topic network would be extremely difficult on a static visualization and hence it may not carry the same level of pedagogical values as the original 2010 diagram had.
+It would be much more valuable and useful to have an interactive, dynamic interface by which users can actively explore the relevant keywords and organize the topics into categories in their preferred ways, which is currently under development.